FeiGeChuanShu/GFPGAN-ncnn/README.md

 # GFPGAN-ncnn
-The ncnn demo of **GFPGAN aims at developing Practical Algorithms for Real-world Face Restoration**
+a stupid ncnn implementation of **GFPGAN aims at developing Practical Algorithms for Real-world Face Restoration**
 ## model support:
 ### 1.GFPGANCleanv1-NoCE-C2